Skip to main content

 This trigger is not confirmed in the provided evidence.
 Do not set a release rule from this section alone.
 If confirmed guidance for invoice type is missing, pause and escalate before issuing.

-These excerpts do not establish VAT-specific post-registration steps.
-They do support keeping records such as bank statements or receipts and completing required HMRC setup for Self Assessment, including registration before first online filing and account reactivation if relevant.
+For VAT-specific post-registration steps, consult the relevant HMRC guidance.
+Key controls include keeping records such as bank statements or receipts and completing required HMRC setup for Self Assessment, including registration before first online filing and account reactivation if relevant.
 Teams can also assign ownership for filing dates and account access as an internal control.

 The provided sources do not confirm a reverse-charge rule, so this section cannot answer yes or no. Keep these invoices in escalation until cross-border VAT treatment is confirmed from guidance that covers that case.
 Do not infer treatment from business structure alone.